Canada: Foreign Investment

 Applications for review

 In general, information obtained by the minister, IRD or CSIR, with respect to an investor or the Canadian business in connection with the administration or enforcement of the Act, is privileged and no one may knowingly communicate such information or allow it to be communicated.
 The Act provides for limited exceptions to this general rule but the practice of the government has been (with few exceptions) not to disclose information without the investor’s consent.
-In April 2012, the Conservative government introduced proposed amendments to the Act that will permit (but not require) the minister to make public disclosure in various additional circumstances pertaining to notices issued by the minister under the Act.
-However, even if the proposed amendments become law, it remains unclear how often and in what circumstances the minister will make such disclosure.
+As a consequence of recent amendments to the Act, the minister may make public disclosure in various additional circumstances pertaining to notices issued by the minister under the Act.
+However, it remains unclear how often and in what circumstances the minister will make such disclosure.